Are you considering training teachers? Why not host a Tutor Training at your school?

 Hosting a Tutor Training is about collaborating with Lexis Education to coordinate the running of a successful Tutor Training at your school.
+By hosting a course, you can save money, earn money and draw some of the world’s best and brightest teachers to your campus.

 Why become a Host?